-Funce play is an organization that originated and does business purely through the Internet; they have no physical store (brick and mortar) where customers can shop.
+pure play is an organization that originated and does business purely through the Internet; they have no physical store (brick and mortar) where customers can shop.
 Examples of large pure play companies include Amazon.com.

-operations, which typically include a website and a physical store.
+Click And Mortar - A type of business model that includes both online and offline operations, which typically include a website and a physical store.
 A click-and-mortar company can offer customers the benefits of fast, online transactions or traditional, face to face service.